NgageSoftware/BasicFormsWebsite/README.md

 Basic knowledge of C# and Web Forms
 Setup

+1. <a href="http://www.ngage.software/for-developers/visual-studio-project-download/" target="_blank">Request a development key</a>
-1. Download the base project
+2. Download the base project
 2. Open Visual Studio
 3. Select File - New Project
 4. Select 'Ngage Base Project' from the template list